ansys/pymechanical-embedding-examples/examples/basic/readme.txt

 Basic
 ======

-This section demonstrates basic capabilities of PyMechanical
+This section demonstrates the basic capabilities of PyMechanical